amazon-archives/aws-full-stack-template/extensions/search-api/README.md

 1. Head to the API Gateway console and click on your API Gateway resource
 2. Select the search GET method
-3. Click test and enter the search query q={query term}
+3. Click test and enter a search query q={query term}

 ## Suggestions

 Have other ideas for extensions we should build?
 Leave a comment on GitHub!

 ## Additions, forks, and contributions

 We are excited that you are interested in using the AWS Full-Stack Template!
 This is a great place to start if you are just beginning with AWS and want to get a functional application up and running.
 It is equally useful if you are looking for a sample full-stack application to fork off of and build your own custom application.
 We encourage developer participation via contributions and suggested additions.
 Of course you are welcome to create your own version!
 Please see the contributing guidelines (https://github.com/awslabs/aws-full-stack-template/blob/master/CONTRIBUTING.md) for more information.

-For just one example of how you can build on top of this, check out AWS Bookstore Demo App (available at https://github.com/aws-samples/aws-bookstore-demo-app), which was built on top of AWS Full Stack Template.
+For just one example of how you can build on top of this, check out AWS Bookstore Demo App (available at https://github.com/aws-samples/aws-bookstore-demo-app), which was built on top of AWS Full Stack Template and Search API extension.